kobotoolbox/docs/source/pulling_data_into_powerbi.md

 dashboards and reports.

 <p class="note">
-  In PowerBI, you can connect multiple projects.
+  In Power BI you can connect multiple projects.
 Repeat the process above for each project, using their synchronous export URL.
 In the case where you have multiple tables (for example if you had repeat groups), you might also need to set up table relationships.
 This is done in the <strong>Model View</strong>.